openstack/cinder/doc/source/configuration/block-storage/drivers/ceph-rbd-volume-driver.rst

 It is comprised of an object store, block store, and a POSIX-compliant distributed file system.
 The platform can auto-scale to the exabyte level and beyond.
 It runs on commodity hardware, is self-healing and self-managing, and has no single point of failure.
-Ceph is in the Linux kernel and is integrated with the OpenStack cloud operating system.
 Due to its open-source nature, you can install and use this portable storage platform in public or private clouds.

 .. figure:: ../../figures/ceph-architecture.png